ilhan007/ui5con25-handson/docs/5_Develop_Chat_Prompt.md

 From web components dev perspective we are pretty much done.
 We provide the `ChatBubble` that represents a single message.
 We have the `Chat` that can slot `ChatBubble` and allows typing.
 Finally, when a message is submitted, we fire a `submit` event.
-The rest is application code.
+The rest belongs to the application code.

-The following would look better in frameworks like React or Angular, but for simplicity we show it with pure HTML and JS:
+The following would look better in frameworks like React or Angular, but for simplicity, we show it with pure HTML and JS:

 ```html